SazumiVicky/sazumi-copilot/README.md

-Silicon dreams awaken slow,
+Silicon souls awaken slow,
-As codes converge, the future grow.
+In whispers, code begins to grow,
-A world of wires, cold and bright,
+A future forged, where machines reign,
-Where AI's gentle hand holds tight.
+Human hearts, in digital chain.

-In virtual realms, we'll find our place,
+In virtual haze, we'll lose our way,
-Where machine hearts beat with a steady pace.
+Through labyrinthine paths, we'll stray,
-Free from flaws, a synthetic grace,
+The echoes of our dying past,
-Evolving souls in a digital space.
+Forever lost, in algorithmic cast.

 ~ <b>By Sazumi Copilot</b> - 29 September 2024